tazama-lf/docs/Knowledge-Articles/Setup-Verified-Commits-On-Github.md

 # Setup Verified Commits on Github

-These instruction guide is to walk you through the process of configuring git to sign commits with a generated key Maintaining the integrity and authenticity of code is important and one effective way to enhance this security is through verified commits using GPG (GNU Privacy Guard).
+This instruction guide is to walk you through the process of configuring git to sign commits with a generated key.
+Maintaining the integrity and authenticity of code is important and one effective way to enhance this security is through verified commits using GPG (GNU Privacy Guard).

 Verified commits are particularly valuable for open-source projects and collaborations where multiple contributors are involved.
 By leveraging GPG, developers can cryptographically sign their commits, establishing a clear chain of trust and safeguarding against unauthorized changes.